Vihaan004/road-trip-planner/README.txt

-Here's a suggested README file tailored to your "Road Trip Planner" web application:

----

 # Road Trip Planner

 A web-based application for planning road trips, built using **JavaScript**, **C#**, and **ASP.NET**.
 This project was developed as part of the CSE445 coursework to demonstrate skills in full-stack development and route optimization.